gwyche/Shopify/README.md

-# This my first attempt at recreating the Spotify.com homepage
+# SPOTIFY.COM DUPLICATE ASSIGNMENT
+### This live webpage is best designed to be viewed on a desktop

+#### It was written using HTML, CSS, and Bootstrap
+#### Images were print screened from the original Shopify website, and logo PNG's were obtained from external websites

-The live version can be viewed [here](https://gwyche.github.io/Shopify/)
+View the live version here [here](https://gwyche.github.io/Shopify/)

 # DIRECTORY